 The Math Behind The Latte Factor

 The latte factor teaches us about the dangers of habitual, unconscious spending.
 Spending $3 here and $5 there won’t mean much during the transaction.
-However once you get a bird eye’s view of your daily spending, it will present a much clearer and more ominous picture of your personal finance habits and highlight that small amounts of money add up very quickly.
+However once you get a bird’s eye view of your daily spending, it will present a much clearer and more ominous picture of your personal finance habits and highlight that small amounts of money add up very quickly.

 Figuring Out Your Latte Factor And Changing Your Habits

 As author David Bach teaches us, recognizing the latte factor has to do with changing the very habits that we act on every day.
-Changing habits does take time but it helps if we are able take a long-term macro look at our spending.
+Changing habits does take time but it helps if we are able to take a long-term macro look at our spending.
 Often we rationalize our actions by saying “oh it’s just $2 this one time.
-I will be the last one this month.”
+It will be the last one this month.”
 However, will it be?

 The latte factor shows how much you can save by making little adjustments.
-To figure out how much you will save with the latte factor, use David Bach’s latte factor calculator.
+To figure out how much you will save with the latte factor, use financial expert David Bach’s latte factor calculator.